What is strategic planning?

 - setting concrete goals for the future.

 The strategic plan should be summarised in a written document to ensure that all concerned are clear regarding the aims and objectives the organisation is working towards.
+If the organisation is a charity, the strategic plan must take account of the charity's purposes and public benefit requirement to ensure that the plan delivers what the charity was set up to do.

 Strategic planning involves looking at the organisation as a complete entity and is concerned with its long term development.